Writing dialogs

 Hint

-Once you add a key to the say command’s text parameter, the text in quotes will be ignored.
-Escoria will instead use Godot’s translation system to determine the text (translated and non-translated) to display.
-As the command requires some text inside the quotes to be valid, it is recommended you use the original text so you know what text the label refers to.
+Once you add a key to the say command’s arguments, the text in quotes will be ignored.
+Escoria will instead use Godot’s translation system to determine the text (translated and untranslated) to display based on the key provided.
+It is recommended you use some descriptive text so you know what text the command is referring to.

 Creating audio translations